Long-Term Disability Insurance

 Important points to consider

-• Receive a monthly check—after your claim is approved—that replaces 50% or 60% of your monthly income based on your salary on file at the time of disability, up to $7,500 a month, while you recover from a covered disability.
+• Get a monthly check—after your claim is approved—that replaces 50% or 60% of your monthly income based on your salary on file at the time of disability, up to $7,500 a month, while you recover from a covered disability.

 • No Long-Term Disability benefit will be payable to you for any disability that results from a pre-existing condition.
 A pre-existing condition is one for which you took medication or received treatment during the six (6) months before your effective date, or the effective date of an increase in your insurance.
 The exclusion applies only during the twelve (12) months (six (6) months for members age 65 and older) following your effective date.